nf-core/website/markdown/events/2023/bytesize_nf_validation.md

 ## Bytesize: nf-validation

-This week Júlia Mir Pedrol ([@mirpedrol](https://github.com/mirpedrol)) is presenting nf-validation, the soon to be released plugin to validate the input samplesheets for Nextflow pipelines.
+This week Júlia Mir Pedrol ([@mirpedrol](https://github.com/mirpedrol)) is presenting nf-validation, the soon to be released plugin to validate the input parameters and sample sheets for Nextflow pipelines.